Hey Kids (Start Here)

 Special genes were blue?
 Unspecial genes were green?

 Volker shivered.
 How.
-How could a hand-held device possibly detect and localize genetic sequences over the air?
+How could a handheld device detect and localize genetic sequences over the air?
 The presence or absence of a specific gene?
-He’d never heard of anything like this.
+He’d never heard of anything like it.

-“Something about this place,” Cowan whispered, “destroyed their means of control.”
+“Something about this place,” Cowan whispered, “devours the veil of coercive persuasion.”

 Volker tapped Cowan’s green dot on the A-corder.
-The first thing he noticed was a heartrate that was more than double his own, a panicked wave on the monitor.
-Heart rate he could understand.
-That could be sound waves.
-Subtle, barely detectable, but there all the same.
+The first thing he noticed was a heart rate more than double his own, a staccato wave on the monitor.

-Volker tapped a glowing icon that looked like a teardrop on the A-corder.
-He was going to assume that had something to do with blood, though how the little device could tell anything about Cowan’s bloodstream across the room, Volker had no idea.
+The A-corder flashed a little icon at him.
+A glowing teardrop.
+It probably had something to do with blood, though how the little device could tell anything about Cowan’s bloodstream across the room, Volker had no idea.

 When a small window popped up, he found himself looking at a familiar emission spectrum.